jakepolatty/formative-react/docs/USAGE.md

 type.
 The UI schema also provides the capability to display an info hover popup to the left of the input component by including some description text with an `info` key.
 An example UI schema is also provided [below](#ui-schema-example).
+- `customInputMap`: An optional object referencing user-defined input components to allow for the usage of inputs from outside the core Formative React repository.
+This object follows the style of the [`reactInputMap`](src/inputMaps/reactInputMap.js) file with each string key that can be accessed within the UI schema having a value of a React component type that should be generated for that key.
+This input map also allows the user to overwrite the base input components such as `TextInput` or `NumberInput` in cases where they wish to use a different underlying framework such as Material UI instead of React Bootstrap.
 - `onError`: A callback for handling error events that occur during API network operations.

 ### Schemas Object Example